 *

-To support the kind publishers who have taken a chance on my writing, please acquire a copy of Chaotic Good, Neutral Evil ))), and/or JRZDVLZ (all from Sagging Meniscus).
+To support the publishers who have supported my writing, please acquire a copy of Like It Matters: An Unpublishable Novel, Chaotic Good, Neutral Evil ))), and/or JRZDVLZ (all from Sagging Meniscus).
 Or my translation of Horacio Castellanos Moya’s Revulsion: Thomas Bernhard in San Salvador.
 Or Thanks + Sorry + Good Luck: Rejection Letters From the Eyeshot Outbox directly from the publisher.
-Or even a copy of The Shimmering Go-Between directly from me (the publisher is kaput).put).
+Or even a copy of The Shimmering Go-Between directly from me (the publisher is kaput).